-A healthy diet can reduce your risk for acquiring medical conditions such as hypertension (high blood pressure), diabetes, high lipid levels, coronary artery disease and obesity.
-All of these conditions can increase your chance of getting a stroke.
-Your age, sex, current weight, distribution of body fat, eating habits and fitness level also influence your risk.
+A healthy diet can reduce your risk for acquiring medical conditions such as hypertension (high blood pressure), diabetes, high lipid levels (high cholesterol), coronary artery disease and obesity.
+All of these conditions can increase your chance of having a stroke.
+Your genetics, history of prior stroke, age, sex, current weight, distribution of body fat, eating habits and fitness level also influence your risk.

 - Being overweight

 - Low intake of some minerals, such as calcium and potassium

 To lower your risk of stroke, follow these guidelines:

 - Maintain a healthy weight by balancing the calories you eat with physical activity.

 - Choose more whole grains, vegetables and fruits.